Julia Phillips: Early life

-She was born Julia Miller to a Polish-Jewish family in New York City, the daughter of Tanya and Adolph Miller.
+Julia Miller was born on April 7, 1944 to a Polish-Jewish family in New York City, the daughter of Tanya and Adolph Miller.
 Her father was a chemical engineer who worked on the Manhattan Project; her mother was a writer who became addicted to prescription drugs.
 She grew up in Brooklyn; Great Neck, New York; and Milwaukee.
 In 1965, she received a bachelor's degree in political science from Mount Holyoke College, and in 1966, she married Michael Phillips.
 After school, she worked as book section editor at the Ladies' Home Journal and then as a story editor for Paramount Pictures.
 In 1971, she and her husband, who had been a securities analyst for two years, moved to California to produce Steelyard Blues with Jane Fonda and Donald Sutherland, released in 1973.

 Film career

 In 1972, Phillips along with her husband Michael Phillips and producer Tony Bill commissioned David S. Ward to write the screenplay for The Sting, for $3,500.
 In 1973, The Sting won the Academy Award for Best Picture and made Phillips the first woman to win an Oscar as a producer (an award shared by Tony Bill and Michael Phillips).
-In 1977, Taxi Driver, produced by the Phillipses, was nominated for Best Picture.
+In 1977, Taxi Driver, produced by the Phillipses, was nominated for Best Picture after winning the Palme d'Or at the 1976 Cannes Film Festival.
 Close Encounters of the Third Kind, her third major film, was produced with Michael Phillips.
 François Truffaut, one of the film's stars, publicly criticized Phillips as incompetent, a charge she rejected, writing that she essentially nursed Truffaut through his self-created nightmare of implied hearing loss, sickness and chaos during the production.
 Phillips was also a notorious drug user (cocaine especially), which she chronicled in detail in her memoirs.
 The side-effects of cocaine addiction caused her to be fired from Close Encounters of the Third Kind during post-production.
 Periods of drug abuse, gratuitous spending and damaging boyfriends took their toll over the next few years.

 Phillips's early work in a producing team with her husband continues to receive acclaim within the industry.
 Twenty-five years after its Oscar success, The Sting was inducted into the Producers Guild of America's Hall of Fame, granting each of its producers a Golden Laurel Award.
 In June 2007, Taxi Driver was ranked as the 52nd-best American feature film of all time by the American Film Institute.
 In December 2007, Close Encounters was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.